 There are higher trails in the Alps, but most are now closed off to motorised vehicles or a lot more difficult to ride.

 The rally and the colle are intrinsically linked.
 Socialising aside, the objective and main focal point of the rally is to ride as high as is safely possible up the Colle del Sommeiller, a gravel mountain pass that tops out at 2,993m above sea level.

 Due to the altitude, it is not uncommon for late lying snow to hamper the efforts of those who attempt it, at which point the ride is considered to be ‘done’ at a lower altitude before things get too dangerous.

-Speaking of which, I’ve attempted the ride up the Colle del Sommeiller on three occasions and it was only the last time, in the making of this guide and accompanying video, that the conditions allowed a successful summit.
+Speaking of which, I’ve attempted the ride up the Colle del Sommeiller on three occasions and it was only the last time, in the making of this free guide to motorcycling in Italy and accompanying video below, that the conditions allowed a successful summit.

 On both previous occasions the snow level was below the colle and far too extensive in cover and soft in composition to reach the fabled summit.
 At a guess, I reckon we got to within 100 vertical metres of the summit on both prior occasions and thoroughly enjoyed the ride.

 From Bardonecchia, the route up the Colle del Sommeiller follows a narrow, twisty tarmac road to the small village of Rochemolles.
 There, the tarmac ends and the gravel trail begins with a series of zig zags before levelling out alongside the Lago di Rochemolles lake and dam.

 The trail carries on to the head of the valley and the Rifugio Scarfiotti which is open during the summer months and offers good food and welcome refreshments.
 From the refuge, the fun begins with a series of steep zig zags carved into the mountainside which leads onto a higher plateau.